Ground beef prices surge as farmers sell off cattle

 “You build that genetic supply in your herd, so you’ve got a quality cow and calf that you’ve built up and if you have to liquidate, it is going to take a while to build back again,” Baker said.

-Experts predict that meat prices could go up another 9% to 10% next year, and cattle experts say it could take years to get back on track.
+Experts predict that meat prices could go up another 9-10% next year, and cattle experts say it could take years to get back on track.